 The North Ridge of Mount Baker is one of the classic north face routes in the Washington Cascades.
 Similar to the other classics such as Liberty Ridge on Mount Rainier, the north ridge combines massive glaciers and steep alpine ice climbing that leads directly to the summit of this 10,781′ volcano.
 The season for this route is fairly long with good summer climbing conditions usually starting in May and lasting through September.

 The North Ridge of Baker is typically climbed in two days.
 Day one is spent approaching high camp on the north side of the mountain.
 This is usually a fairly short day with approximately 3 hours of walking.
-This leaves enough time for climbers to work on any last minute training such as station management or, if time and energy allows, some easy serac climbing on the lower glacier.
+This leaves enough time for climbers to work on any last-minute training such as station management or, if time and energy allows, some easy serac climbing on the lower glacier.
+Note: For Summer 2022 this climb will be offered as a 3-day climb due to the road being closed below the trailhead.
+This adds approximately 3 to 3.5 hours to the approach on day one and approximately 2 hours on day 3.

 Day two starts with an alpine start before the first light.
 The start of the climb involves navigating through the broken lower Coleman Glacier.
 Early in the season, this is fairly straightforward but as the season progresses crevasses start opening up and can provide for some challenging route finding.

 Once through the lower glacier, the next challenge will be crossing the bergschrund and gaining the ridge.
 Depending on snow conditions and time of year this may involve some belayed pitches as well as moving together in “short-rope” mode.
 Once on the ridge the angles ease slightly but is still plenty steep.